Error allows Orioles to score winning run over Red Sox - NewsBreak

 Error allows Orioles to score winning run over Red Sox

-Jorge Mateo scored the tiebreaking run on a throwing error by reliever Hirokazu Sawamura after a bunt by Robinson Chirinos in the 10th inning as the Baltimore Orioles outlasted the visiting Boston Red Sox 2-1 on Saturday night.
+Jorge Mateo scored the tiebreaking run on a throwing error by reliever Hirokazu Sawamura in the 10th inning as the Baltimore Orioles outlasted the visiting Boston Red Sox 2-1 on Saturday night.

 The Orioles sent Mateo to pinch run for Ramon Urias as the automatic runner at second, and with one out, the Red Sox intentionally walked pinch hitter Ryan McKenna to set up a potential double play.